axelarnetwork/axelar-docs/pages/dev/tokens.md

 }
 ```

-NB: The destination address format is validated based on the destination chain.
+Note: The destination address format is validated based on the destination chain.
 Make sure that the destination address is a valid address on the destination chain.
-For instance terra addresses start with “terra”, osmosis with “osmo”,...etc
+For instance Terra addresses start with “terra,” Osmosis with “osmo,” etc.

-One the deposit address has been generated the user can make a **token transfer (on blockchain) to the deposit address**.
-The transfer will be picked up by the axelar network and relayed to the destination chain.
+Once the deposit address has been generated the user can make a token transfer (on blockchain) to the deposit address.
+The transfer will be picked up by the Axelar network and relayed to the destination chain.